 - Is there anything that could be improved, or any argument you disagree with?

 - Are there any images/illustrations/photographs in the book, and if so, are they of good quality and do they help convey the book’s message?

 - Has this book helped you understand the subject?
 If so, how?
 If not, why not?

-At the end of your review, please include your name, affiliation and e-mail address as they should appear in the published review.
-Once complete, submit your book review to the editorial office via our online submission system or by e-mail to email@example.com.
+At the end of your review, please include your name, e-mail address and affiliation as they should appear in the published review.
+Once complete, submit your book review to the editorial office via our online submission system or by e-mail to firstname.lastname@example.org.
 Please also send us the completed licence to publish.

 Here are some examples of book reviews published in Oryx, to give you an impression of the general format and style: